ghtorrent/ghtorrent.org/relational.md

 initially pushed to, e.g. in case the fork is processed before the parent.
 See [project\_commits](relational.html#project_commits).

+* The `project_id` field may be null when the repository has been deleted at the time the commit is processed.
+This situation might happen when retrospectively processing pull requests for a repository and the repository which the pull request originates from has been deleted.

 #### commit\_parents
 The parent commit(s) for each commit, as specified by Git.

 #### project\_commits
 The commits belonging to the history of a project.